rayduck/pnohty/README.md

 ## Features

-- 3X5+3, but compatible with 34 key (2 thumb keys each side) and even 32 keys (no top row pinky keys, W+P=Q).
+- 3X5+2, but compatible with 32 keys (no top row pinky keys, W+P=Q).
 - Coding usage priorised.
 Symbols and numbers are within reach.
 Bigrams are easy to roll.
 - Combos for mods.
 No fiddly settings and timing issues with homerow mods.
 No flow breaking holds with autoshift or hold-taps in general.
 - ...but not so many combos that it feels like dance dance revolution.
 Only 3–6 combos in comfortable positions.
 - Vim navigation layer, activated with the right thumb and pinky on home positions.
 - Leaves 12 positions unassigned for your favourite shortcuts.
 4 of these are quite nice.
+Otherwise, the inner columns are not used.

 ## Patchnotes

+### 1.2
+- Updated combo keys to include UY.
+- Now offers a few options on the combo keys.
+You may now be Pnohty with a different key on thumb (shift, backspace, space) with a matching set of combos.
+- Is now by default a 34-key layout.
+- Switched around single and double quotes.

 ### 1.1
-- rearranged the numpad so that numbers increase toward the right, which is more familiar.
+- Rearranged the numpad so that numbers increase toward the right, which is more familiar.
 (321 -> 123)
-- swapped the CMD and OPT thumb combos so CMD-C/V can now be done with just the left hand while the right is occupied with the mouse or trackpad.
+- Swapped the CMD and OPT thumb combos so CMD-C/V can now be done with just the left hand while the right is occupied with the mouse or trackpad.
-- added a logo
+- Added a logo.

 ## Quick start: ease into it